 Getting Started#

-churro-ocr is the Python package and CLI for running CHURRO-style OCR workflows on one image, photographed spreads, and PDFs.
-The PyPI package name is churro-ocr, and the Python import package is churro_ocr.
+churro-ocr is the Python package and CLI for OCR on one-page images, photographed spreads, and PDFs.

 Goal |